manishnanwani/Missing-Person-Detection/README.md

 The main python script to run is flask_app.py, which has an explicit call to all the functions fron the Intelligent_Vision.py

-PS: For this project, worked in a group of 3, as part of the Academic Capstone Project
+The following project was carried out in a group of 3, as a part of the Academic Capstone Project and was completed in 6 weeks, simultaneously along with the regular academics.

 Steps Involved: